ThamuMnyulwa/thamu/README.md

 ### 👨‍💻 Machine Learning Engineer & Data Scientist

-I'm a Machine Learning Engineer with expertise in developing and deploying production-level ML systems.
-I specialize in retail analytics and have experience in agricultural solutions and financial modeling.
+I'm a Machine Learning Engineer with experience developing and deploying production-level ML systems.
+I have mainly worked in retail analytics and have experience in agricultural solutions and financial modeling.

 🔭 **Current Focus:** Building analytics platforms in GCP and AWS using Terraform